 The Governors have identified their priorities for Great Lakes Basin ecosystem protection and restoration.
-The Fund will continue its multi-year research agenda in support of these priorities, emphasizing efforts to ensure the sustainable use of basin water resources, control diffuse pollution, and limit the impact of invasive species.
+The Fund will continue its multi-year support agenda in support of these priorities.

 Actions Taken by the Directors in Response to Public Comments

 The Directors have sought, but not received, public comments on this report.